 Long story short, I am now a HUGE fan of John R. Erickson.
 He totally won me over.

 The Penderwick’s at Point Mouette, by Jeanne Birdsall

 Another cute installment of the Penderwicks.
 This was a great YA book to read at the pool this summer.

 This is one of the books that was on my “List of Books to Read in 2018 That I Already Own.”
 Loved it, and of course immediately upon finishing it I had to marathon watch the Pride and Prejudice BBC production with Colin Firth.
 Because that’s just what you do after reading Pride and Prejudice.

 Prayers for the Battlefield, by Heidi St. John

 Heidi St. John’s newest book!
 I’m on the launch team for this book, and I’ve been so excited to read it.
 I just finished it, and it is a keeper for sure.
-It’s available for preorder on Amazon.
+It’s available for order on Amazon.

 The format of this book is different from a typical book.
 It’s written in short, devotional style readings to encourage moms dealing with certain situations.

 This book is all about encouragement for moms who want to develop a strong prayer life.
 If you want to learn how to pray your way through tough situations, this is absolutely a book you need.